Zero sound and higher-form symmetries in compressible holographic phases: Introduction and summary of results

 \paragraph{Holographic setup:}We will study compressible phases of quantum matter that are described by gauge/gravity duality \cite{Ammon:2015wua,Zaanen:2015oix,Hartnoll:2016apf}.
 This duality provides a way of modeling metallic phases without long-lived quasiparticles that is complementary to other treatments such as theories of non-Fermi liquid quantum critical metals \cite{Lee:2017njh} or the Sachdev-Ye-Kitaev model and its generalizations \cite{Chowdhury:2021qpy}.
 In the large-$N$ limit, the gravitational description of these phases makes manifest the renormalization group flow and allows the Lorentzian signature correlation functions to be directly computed.
 While in some examples the microscopic quantum field theory degrees of freedom can be explicitly identified \cite{Maldacena:1997re,Aharony:2008ug}, we will extrapolate beyond just these particular examples and study a more general class of phases with the same type of infrared symmetries.

 {}We focus in particular on $(d+1)$-dimensional compressible states of quantum matter that arise when a holographic conformal field theory with a global $0$-form $U(1)$ symmetry is deformed by a relevant scalar operator.
-The holographic duals to these states are solutions to Einstein-Maxwell-scalar theories of gravity, characterized by the emergence of a scale-covariant metric \cite{Charmousis:2010zz,Huijse:2011ef,Gouteraux:2011ce}
+The holographic duals to these states are asymptotically Anti de Sitter (AdS) solutions to Einstein-Maxwell-scalar theories of gravity, characterized by the emergence of a scale-covariant metric \cite{Charmousis:2010zz,Huijse:2011ef,Gouteraux:2011ce}

 in the infrared of the spacetime, where $R$ is the radial coordinate and $(t,\vec{x})$ the coordinates of the $(d+1)$-dimensional Minkowski spacetime where the state lives.
 This infrared spacetime is the gravitational representation of infrared quantum critical degrees of freedom, characterized by the dynamical critical exponent $z$ and hyperscaling violation exponent $\theta$.
 These scaling exponents control the temperature dependence of thermodynamic observables, for instance the entropy density $s\sim T^{(d-\theta)/z}$.
 It can be helpful to think of $\theta$ as setting the effective dimensionality $d_{\text{eff}}=(d-\theta)$ of these degrees of freedom.
 These infrared spacetimes are not the result of fine-tuning: each one typically arises for a continuous range of values of the ultraviolet couplings and so the corresponding states constitute a critical line \cite{Hartnoll:2011pp,Adam:2012mw,Gouteraux:2012yr,Gouteraux:2019kuy,Gouteraux:2020asq}.